core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 It is RECOMMENDED to use a Group Manager as described in {{I-D.ietf-ace-key-groupcomm-oscore}}, where the join process is based on the ACE framework for authentication and authorization in constrained environments {{I-D.ietf-ace-oauth-authz}}.

 The Group Manager assigns unique Group Identifiers (Gids) to different groups under its control, as well as unique Sender IDs (and thereby Recipient IDs) to the members of those groups.
-The Group Manager MUST NOT reassign a Sender ID within the same group, and MUST NOT reassign a Gid value to the same group.
 According to a hierarchical approach, the Gid value assigned to a group is associated to a dedicated space for the values of Sender ID and Recipient ID of the members of that group.

+The Group Manager MUST NOT reassign a Gid value to the same group, and MUST NOT reassign a Sender ID within the same group under the same Gid value.

 In addition, the Group Manager maintains records of the public keys of endpoints in a group, and provides information about the group and its members to other members and selected roles.
 Upon nodes' joining, the Group Manager collects such public keys and MUST verify proof-of-possession of the respective private key.